uplinkhq/docs/docs/freelancers/working-with-a-client.md

 ---
-description: >-
-  It's different depending on whether the job was a direct or middleman job, of course.
+sidebar_position: 7
 ---

 # Working with a client

+It's different depending on whether the job was a direct or middleman job, of course.

 ## Direct jobs

-Once you and the client decide to work together, our job is \(mostly\) done.
+Once you and the client decide to work together, our job is (mostly) done.
 We are always available if problems should arise, but apart from that everything happens directly between you and the client from then on.

 ### Contract